modswift/mod-swift.github.io/_posts/2017-02-14-todomvc-caldav.md

 server.
 But it gets the job done and carries all the basics you would need to build a proper server :-)

-It is a little more code that the JSON protocol, but reasonable, especially considering the gains w/ supporting an actual standard.
+It is a little more code than the JSON protocol, but reasonable, especially considering the gains w/ supporting an actual standard.
 A lot of the code in there is generic and could be moved into a proper framework.